kuhrusty/MorbadScorepad/CONTRIBUTING.md

    your new expansion's `id`; there are examples of this in `JSONRepositoryTest`.

+### Adding your own danger card recordings

+One of the unfinished bits is a thing which is supposed to keep track of the danger card deck, and for fun I made it optionally play recordings of the cards being read.

+To add your *own* recordings (which are probably going to be better than mine!):

+1. Enable developer options in Settings.
+1. In `app/src/main/res/values/strings.xml`, find
+   `pref_danger_voice_set_titles`, and add an entry with a human-readable name for your new voice set.
+1. Also add an entry to `pref_danger_voice_set_values` with some unique string which will be the new voice set's ID.
+1. Record yourself reading one card as a test and put it in `app/src/main/res/raw`; its name should be `danger_`*voice set ID*`_`*danger card ID*`.m4a` (or whatever kind of audio file you're using).
+To get the list of danger card IDs, look in `app/src/main/assets/HandOfDoom/danger.json`.
+(For example, the Bandit Camp is `bandit_camp`, so its audio file in the `rusty` voice set would be `danger_rusty_bandit_camp.m4a`.)
+1. Build & deploy the app, and confirm that your new voice set shows up in Settings; choose it, and make sure the "Danger Card sounds" setting is "Full" ("Name Only" probably does the same thing).
+1. Start the Danger Deck activity, and draw cards until the one with your sound comes up; confirm that you hear your sound instead of my `not_done.m4a` file, which plays when we can't find the audio file for a danger card.

+If that all works, go back and finish recording the rest of your danger card readings.

+I don't know that much about audio file formats, so I just went with whatever my phone's voice recorder used; the file sizes could probably be reduced.

 ### Adding new skill cards

-Probably the simplest, most (err, *only)* functional bit of the app is the skill list browser: you choose your character, and then it shows you which skills that character can have (assuming their stats aren't jacked up by being Weakened, Blinded, etc.).

-**Unfortunately,** rather than *generating* card images, it uses *scans* of the physical cards.
+Unfortunately, rather than *generating* card images, the skill browser uses *scans* of the physical cards.
 (Ugh!)
 This means, if you add new skills, you also have to add images.
 (See
 [issue 9](https://github.com/kuhrusty/MorbadScorepad/issues/9).)
 Until
 that's fixed, here are notes on how I use the GIMP plugin to process cards.